ColumPaget/Hashrat/README.md

 ```
 HashType <type>      Type of hash to generate
 Encoding <type>      Type of encoding to use for outputted hash
 Line Ending <type>   Line ending to append to input text.
-This is for compatability with command-line usage with '-rawlines'.
+This is for compatibility with command-line usage with '-rawlines'.
 Options are 'none', 'lf', 'crlf' or 'cr', meaning 'none
 ', 'newline', 'carriage-return newline' and 'carriage-return' respectively.
 OutputLength <len>   Crop output hash to length len 'len'
 SegmentLength <len>  Break output up into segments of length 'len'
-SegmentChar <char>   Seperate output segments with character 'char'
+SegmentChar <char>   Separate output segments with character 'char'
 NoOptions            Do not offer the user the options so they can change them.
 Just show an entry box to enter text.
 HideText             Hide inputted text (overrides any other config)
 ShowText             Show inputted text (overrides any other config)